Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 In Portugal, the pilgrimage to Fátima takes precedence.
 The Portuguese don't understand why you would want to walk to Santiago and not Fátima!
 This is an aspect of their culture in which you will have to adjust.
 Especially if you are hooked on the Camino de Santiago - which we all are!

-Despite these few pitfalls, I can say with my whole heart that the section of the Camino Portugués from Lisbon to Porto, all 400 kilometers of it is worth it!
+Despite these few pitfalls, I can say with my whole heart that the section from Lisbon to Porto, all 400 kilometers of it is worth it!
 Just do it!
 Adapting to what is, is the way of the pilgrim after all, isn't it?

-The Camino Portugués is the most popular after Porto.
+The Camino Portugués is by far the most popular after Porto.
 We found it to be a totally different Camino than the section before Porto.
-With so many new pilgrims starting here, and so many different routes to choose, with many diversions back and forth between the routes, we were seeing new faces every day.
+With so many new pilgrims starting here, and so many different paths to choose, with many diversions back and forth between them, we were seeing new faces every day.

 The Central Route is the most traditional and most historical route.
-From Pontevedra, Spain there is yet another route called the Variante Espiritual, which is perhaps one of the loveliest, albeit shortest Camino alternatives which in my humble opinion should not be missed!
+A short distance after Pontevedra, Spain there is yet another route called the Variante Espiritual, which is perhaps one of the loveliest, albeit shortest Camino alternatives which in my humble opinion should not be missed!

 There is the Coastal Route which has been gaining a lot of popularity in more recent years.
 There is some discussion regarding whether or not this route was an official pilgrimage route in medieval times, but there is some evidence that shows that it may have been used.